-Metaldehyde is frequently being found as a pollutant in water sources and poses a risk to aquatic life and fresh drinking water.
+Metaldehyde is frequently found as a pollutant in water sources and poses a risk to aquatic life and fresh drinking water.
 By the end of March 2022, the use of metaldehyde in the UK will be banned due to environmental impacts.

 Diazinon is an insecticide that is used to eradicate silverfish, spiders, cockroaches, fleas, and flies from homes, farms, and workplaces.
-Diazinon is widely used due to being broad-spectrum pest control for pests commonly found in homes.
+Diazinon is widely used due to its broad-spectrum pest control for pests commonly found in homes.

 Diazinon is highly toxic to birdlife and aquatic life and therefore poses a threat to surrounding ecosystems.

 Acephate is an insecticide specifically used for garden pests such as aphids, leaf miners, spider mites, and caterpillars.

 Exposure to acephate through skin contact, inhalation, or ingestion can result in a rapid heart rate, diarrhoea, sweating, dizziness, nausea, and shaking.
 If pets ingest acephate insecticides, they may start vomiting, shaking, have a loss of bowel control, and experience difficulty walking or breathing.

 Because acephate is typically used to eradicate outdoor pests, it increases the chances of becoming a harmful pollutant to the nearby environment.